A comparative study of Higgs boson production from vector-boson fusion: General characteristics of gluon-gluon fusion, and production

-Higgs boson production in association with two jets can proceed through three major channels: gluon-gluon fusion~(ggF), vector-boson fusion (\VBF) and $Z$/$W$ associated production (\VH), with the vector boson decaying hadronically.
-The last two channels, together with their quantum interference, are the major contributors to the electroweak $Hjj$ production mode.
+Higgs boson production in association with two jets can proceed through three major channels: gluon-gluon fusion~(ggF), vector-boson fusion (\VBF) and $Z$/$W$ associated production (\VH).
 Unlike gluon-gluon fusion, \VBF and \VH production result in two jets in the final state at the Born level, where both jets are quark jets.
 While the gluon-gluon fusion channel dominates the inclusive Higgs production cross section, imposing a two-jet requirement reduces its impact substantially.
-The \VBF and \VH contributions are finally made measurable through suitable kinematical cuts, most importantly a veto on additional hard QCD radiation.
-A good discrimination between \VBF and the other production channels can then typically be achieved by the requirement that the tagging jets to be widely separated in rapidity and/or have a large dijet invariant mass.
-This kinematic configuration is preferred by the $t$-channel electroweak topology of the VBF process, while both gluon-gluon fusion and \VH due to their $s$-channel nature typically generate jets that have a small separation in phase space.
+The \VBF and \VH contributions are finally made measurable through suitable kinematical cuts.
+A good discrimination between \VBF and the other production channels can then typically be achieved by the requirement that the tagging jets be widely separated in rapidity and/or have a large dijet invariant mass.
+This kinematic configuration is preferred by the $t$-channel electroweak topology of the VBF process, while both gluon-gluon fusion and \VH, due to their $s$-channel nature, typically generate jets that have a small separation in phase space.
 At higher perturbative orders the situation is largely unchanged, because color exchange effects between the two quark lines in \VBF are highly suppressed.
+An additional discrimination against gluon-gluon fusion can be accomplished by means of a veto on additional jets.

 As there can be more than two jets in the final state, the two highest $p_T$ jets are typically chosen to tag the \VBF process.
 Using the two jets with the largest rapidity separation may, in principle, result in a more powerful discrimination of \VBF from the other Higgs boson processes, but this selection has not typically been used due to the difficulties in dealing with relatively low $p_T$ jets measured at forward rapidities, especially in the presence of large pileup.
 However, both ATLAS~\cite{CERN-LHCC-2020-007} and CMS~\cite{CMS:2667167} will have forward timing detectors in place for the HL-LHC, which should allow for a better handling of forward jets and make such measurements possible in the future.